 You don't need a lawyer to get a divorce, but it's a good idea get some legal advice, especially if you have to agree about issues about parenting, support, or property and debt.

 If you don't have a lawyer, the Justice Access Centres can help you get the information you need to prepare your own case for a contested divorce.
-You can call centres in Nanaimo, Surrey, Vancouver, and Victoria for help by phone only during COVID-19.
+You can call centres in Nanaimo, Surrey, Vancouver, and Victoria for help.
 Or you can use the Vancouver centre's online self-help resources.

 If you live in other parts of BC, your nearest BC Courthouse Library might be able to help you research how to do a contested divorce.